-My Samsung TV Keeps Turning Off
+Why Does My Samsung TV Keep Turning Off?

 1. Cold Boot your Samsung TV

-Power cycling or cold booting your TV will clear out any issues with non-permanent memory and reset your main board without losing your personal settings.
+Power cycling or cold booting your TV will clear out any issues with non-permanent memory and reset your mainboard without losing your personal settings.

 This is quick and painless and won’t cause you to lose any of your saved settings.